hpcleuven/VscDocumentation/source/leuven/ThinKing7_quick_start.rst

 Running jobs

-Remind that with migration to CentOS 7.6 toolchain starting from 2018a are available.
+Remind that with migration to CentOS 7.6 toolchain starting from 2018a are available for Ivybride nodes and Haswell nodes.
 Older toolchains are no longer available.
+By default toolchain 2018a is loaded, for the CPU type of teh specific node.
+If you want to load the toolchains explicitly you find then at

+for ivybridge
+:
+ module use /apps/leuven/ivybridge/2018a/modules/all

+for haswell
+:
+ module use /apps/leuven/haswell/2018a/modules/all

-Thinking is now also using LMOD as module system.
+ThinKing is now also using LMOD as module system.
 Have a look at  :ref:`Software stack <software/software_stack>` for more information.

 There are several type of nodes in the ThinKing cluster: normal compute nodes with ivybridge or haswell processors and gpu nodes.